bharat/haller/README.md

 ### Streaming

 This uses the `External Control` feature of Aurora to allow dynamic effects.
 There are a few hardcoded ones, but the code is an example for what you can do.
 Try `display.py --streaming wipe` to see one of them.

+### Visualization

+Using the streaming interface, you can turn your Aurora into a music visualizer.
+Try `visualizer.py --viz amplitude` for yourself.
+You can see what it looks like here: https://www.youtube.com/watch?v=nnojsRrwK4c